-We are also enclosing a schedule indicating the names and addresses of the emerging investment manager used and the percentage of the assets under the investment control of the emerging manager corresponding to the policy adopted under subsection (4).
+We are also enclosing a schedule indicating the name(s) and address(es) of the emerging investment manager(s) used and the percentage of the assets under the investment control of the emerging manager(s) corresponding to the policy adopted under subsection (4).

-Including emerging managers in each of the Fund's formal searches for investment management services continues to be a priority of the Retirement Board which remains committed to reviewing a diversified group of investment firms.
-From these searches, the Board has considered and hired several well qualified emerging managers.
-Fund investment staff meets with all MWDBE managers that contact the Fund and they are provided with access to the Fund's external investment consultant, Callan Associates.
-The Board has used many emerging firms over the years.
-Several investments with these firms have reached successful maturity and those firms are not currently utilized.
+Including emerging managers in each of the Fund's formal searches for investment management services continues to be a priority of the Board, which remains committed to reviewing a diversified group of investment firms.
+From these searches, the Board has considered and hired several well-qualified emerging managers.
+Fund investment staff meets with all MWDBE managers that contact the Fund; additionally, these managers are provided with access to the Fund's external investment consultant, Callan LLC.

-Additionally, the Fund's investment policies require each of its investment managers to be proactive in utilizing minority, women and disabled owned firms when conducting investment transactions on behalf of the Fund.
+Additionally, the Fund's investment policies require each of its investment managers to be proactive in utilizing minority, women and disabled-owned firms when conducting investment transactions on behalf of the Fund.
 Without sacrificing their fiduciary requirement to obtain best price and execution, the Fund's managers have consistently met or exceeded their utilization targets with these brokerage firms on an aggregate basis.